 The name fettuccine means “little ribbons” in Italian, which is a spot-on description.
-Wider and thicker than linguine, another type of long flat noodle, fettuccine is especially good with rich, heavier sauces with cream and butter (such as fettuccine alfredo), broccoli, or braised meats.
+Wider and thicker than linguine, another type of long flat noodle, fettuccine is especially good with rich, heavier sauces with cream and butter (such as decadent fettuccine alfredo and pasta primavera with vegetables), cooked broccoli, or braised meats.
 Fettuccine is available in grocery stores either fresh or dried.

 Tagliatelle comes from the word tagliare “to cut;” It is identical in shape to fettuccine, like a twin sister.
-This pasta is typical in northern regions in Italy and is the quintessential pasta to pair with Bolognese sauce.
+This pasta is typical in northern regions in Italy and is the quintessential pasta for Bolognese sauce.

 Originating in northern and central Italy (Umbria, Emila Romagna, Tuscany). pappardelle comes from the Italian verb “pappare,” which means “to eat” in Tuscan dialect.
 Serve these wide, flat ribbons of pasta with hearty game or meat sauces, mushroom ragu, or lemon cream sauce.